FluffyBullet/Sodoku-challenge/README.md

     As the display is presented, no guide was presented for the user.<br>
     To correct this, axis lables were added within the code, but presented difficulty with alignment and blending with the rest of the presentation.<br>
     Coloring of text allowes me to make the labels to stand out from the display, giving a clear understanding to the user.
+<strong>5/09/22</strong><br>
+    Using references to check and update entries and correct results was difficult as initial recall from the text file enters as strong with /n at the end of each array.<br>
+    To correct this, the string needs "\n" removing and splitting after each commar.
+However, you cannot concatenate a list and a string together causing another issue for display of the puzzle.<br>
+    Combatting this is to use the conversion method in the testing function rather than display.
+On completion this will be converted back to string then returned for display.<br>
+    In addition, "_" was originally entered to show guesses required but not recognised as an integer.
+This was displayed as "0" instead - to be updated in rules.

 ### Application behaviour